U.S. charges four Chinese military hackers in 2017 Equifax breach

 The announcement is the latest in an aggressive campaign by American authorities to root out Chinese espionage operations in the United States.
 Since turning the spotlight on China in 2018, the U.S. has snared a growing group of Chinese government officials, business people, and academics pursuing American secrets.

-Roughly 147 million people had information, including Social Security numbers and driver’s license data, compromised by the Equifax breach.
+Roughly 147 million people had information, including Social Security numbers, birth dates and driver’s license data, compromised by the Equifax breach.

-The hackers spent weeks in the Equifax system, breaking into computer networks, stealing company secrets and personal data.
-The hackers ran approximately 9,000 queries on Equifax’s system, taking names, birth dates and social security numbers for nearly half of all American citizens.

 The company agreed to pay up to $700 million to settle claims it broke the law during the data breach and to repay harmed consumers.